 The Queen of Hearts has the most complicated costume.

 It’s made up of a unitard with three different types of printed fabric and foam pieces with hearts and bejeweling.
 She has a tutu skirt with boning, bejeweling and more foam, as well as a matching collar built with boning and dramatic angles.
 Queen wears a wig made from horsehair, with curlicues and a pompadour shape, and dyed pointe shoes.
 The final product is stunning and incredibly complex.

 Tweedledee and Tweedledum say “tweedle” over and over again on every single part of the costume.

 From far away, the repetition looks almost like stripes.

 The costumes were also created using a process called Mytex, where a metallic foil is glued to the surface after it’s printed.

 Rollins said it almost looks like vinyl, but it goes on in tiny dots so you don’t lose stretch (very important for dancers).
 The Mytex effect is featured on our caterpillar, roses and Queen of Hearts costumes, as well as others.

 Vandal also plays a bit with body shape in the costuming.

 A lot of shoulders are distended.
-There are dramatic points and headpieces that are larger than life—perfect for such a fanciful production.
+Some dramatic points and headpieces are larger than life—perfect for such a fanciful production.
 “It’s definitely in that way very unique amongst the costumes I’ve worked with here,” Rollins said.